josdem/hugo/content/techtalk/cplusplus/c++_string_operations.md

 ## String search operations

 The string class provides six different search functions.
 Each operations returns a `size_type` value that is the index of where the match occurred.
-It there is no matchm the function returs a `static` member named `npos`.
+If there is no match the function returs a `static` member named `npos`.
 The library defines `npos` as `const size_type` initialized by -1.

 ```c++
 #include <iostream>